 How long do the cabinets take to arrive once we order them?

-Cabinet lead times vary from 4 weeks to 10 weeks based on the product you select.
+Cabinet lead times vary based on the product you select.
 We will coordinate with the contractor and determine when the cabinets will be needed on site, and then place the order accordingly.
 Keep in mind that Holidays can play a big part in the availability and lead times of materials.
 The months leading up to Thanksgiving and Christmas are particularly busy for the kitchen industry and as a result lead times become extended.
 If you plan on renovating to try and meet one of these Holiday deadlines, plan well in advance.

 Do I need to provide a contractor or do you have contractors you work with?